insomnius/code-geek/README.md

 - Sort
   - use command `gcc -o c/sort/main c/sort/main.c` to generate compiled file and then run it with `./c/sort/main` or just simply use `make c_sort`

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/insomnius/code-geek/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Authors

+- **Insomnius** - Initial work, main GO contributor.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/insomnius/code-geek/blob/master/LICENSE) file for details.